FOODzee/galois-expression-calculator/README.md

 not yet done:
 - `GF(p^m)`
 - easier set up of reduction polynomial
-- replaceability of field without parser modification
+- replaceability of field without parser/scanner modification
 - elliptic curve is not parameterized (needs to be separate class like GaloisField)

 ### Usage